 Would you like to learn more about our programs in Political Science, Psychology, or Sociology?
-You can read about the individual programs here, attend the student information day or the taster course at the Schloss, or take part in a online seminar providing information for prospective students online.
+You can read about the individual programs here, attend the student information day or the taster course for prospective students at the Schloss.
 We also invite you to take our self-assessment test to compare your expectations with the actual requirements of the respective program.